earthstar-project/earthstar/docs/vocabulary.md

 Instead of folders we talk about "path prefixes", like "all paths starting with `/wiki/`"

-## Value
+## Content

 The main content of the document.
 User data goes here.

 This must be a unicode string of any length.
+Empty strings are allowed.
 To store binary data you can base64-encode it first.

 There is no way to store the MIME type of the data - consider using a file extension in the path, like `/notes/todo.txt`.